Generating Tensor Polarization from Shear Stress: Relativistic Hydrodynamics and tensor polarization

 with the local-equilibrium part \cite{Weickgenannt:2021cuo}

 where $E_\k\coloneqq k\cdot u$.
-Note that \eq\eqref{f_eq} as well as all calculations in this paper are valid up to first order in $\hbar$.
+Note again that \eq\eqref{f_eq} as well as all calculations in this paper are valid up to first order in $\hbar$.
 The Lagrange multipliers for the four-momentum and total angular momentum are given by $\beta_0 u^\mu$ and $\Omega_{\mu\nu}$, respectively, with $\beta_0$ being the inverse temperature, $u^\mu$ the fluid four-velocity and $\Omega_{\mu\nu}$ the spin potential.
 Since the tensor polarization is not related to any conserved quantity, it does not appear in the local-equilibrium distribution function.
-The deviation from local equilibrium $\delta f_{\k\s}$ is then expanded in terms of irreducible moments, i.e.,
+The deviation from local equilibrium $\delta f_{\k\s}$ is first expanded in the spin variable $\s^\mu$, where it is at most bilinear, cf. Eq. \eqref{eq:def_f}.
+Thus we can write